Estate Administration Pricing Options

 For our Grant Only service we would anticipate having the Grant or Probate/ Letters of Administration application completed for signature within 4 weeks of full information being provided.

 For full administration services, time frames largely depend on the complexity of the estate and/or whether an IHT400 full inheritance tax account is required to be lodged with HMRC.
-As an indication only, where no IHT is payable, we have included some time frames to give you an indication of the length of time it can take to undertake probate.
-Certain elements are dependent on 3rd parties and so we have been cautious with the estimates given.
+As an indication only, where no IHT is payable, we would anticipate having an estate administered within 9-12 month however we are currently experiencing significant delays with HMCTS Probate Registry which is taking between 3-6 months to issue Grant of probate, causing a impact on the above time scales.
+Certain elements are dependent on 3rd parties which are completely out of our control.

 If a property is being sold as part of the administration, the estate administration cannot be completed until the property has sold which is entirely dependent upon the property market.